-With tenants that include film-makers, designers and architects, 90 Mainyard fits comfortably with the creative revival of Hackney Wick as a thriving arts community.
-This is also reflected in a calendar of social events that aren’t all focused on business with live music, film screenings, art exhibitions and quiz nights.
-Although not the most glamorous of London’s co-working spaces, the team have a socially conscious directive through community bonds and business support; and creating a working atmosphere that proactively encourages building strong relationships with the people around you – to grow through collaboration and the exchange of knowledge.
-Free Wi-Fi is included and £180 per month gets you a dedicated desk, free meeting room use and 24/7 access to all facilities.
-And if you’re not sure whether co-working is for you, prospective members are able to attend a free trial day – Just bring your laptop and a ‘smile’.
+Beginning life as just 90 Mainyard in Hackney Wick – the now growing Mainyard Studios has since expanded to include three London locations.
+The team behind the business is still very much a start-up though, which means they understand the need to keep rents as low as possible, a key part of the business’ ethos.
+Although not the most glamorous of London’s co-working spaces, you won’t find “fancy ‘look-like vintage’ furniture”, the team have a socially conscious directive through community bonds and business support; and creating a working atmosphere that proactively encourages building strong relationships with the people around you – to grow through collaboration and the exchange of knowledge.
+Free Wi-Fi is included and (depending on location) from £130 per month gets you a dedicated desk, free meeting room use and 24/7 access to all facilities.
+And if you’re not sure whether co-working is for you, prospective members are able to attend a free trial day – just bring your laptop and a ‘smile’.

 Membership Price: Costs vary.
 Smallest units start from £300+VAT per month